Your Phone Is Tracking You Right Now: Here's What to Do About It

 What You Can Do Right Now

 You don't have to throw your phone in the ocean.
 But you can significantly reduce your exposure with deliberate, layered choices.
+(For a more curated starter set beyond the phone, see 5 Privacy Tools Every Sovereign Individual Needs.)

 1. Audit your app permissions immediately.